 Topic Addresses

-Before you start defining topic addresses, it's best practice to define the overall topic hierarchy or taxonomy for your EDA.
-A good topic hierarchy classifies the topics of events published and consumed within an event mesh.
-Each topic for an event is expressed as one or more topic levels.
+Before you start defining topic addresses, it's best practice to define the overall topic hierarchy for your EDA.
+For more information, see Topic Architecture Best Practices.

 Defining Topic Addresses for Events

 A topic address is expressed as a series of hierarchical topic address levels.
 Each topic address level can be a literal value or variable.
 A variable is a placeholder that is substituted with a concrete value by publishing applications at runtime.
-A variable topic address level can be an enumeration with a defined value set (bounded), or it can be unbounded.

 The topic addresses for events published to Solace event brokers use a forward slash / as a delimiter to separate levels.
 Kafka brokers don't natively support topic hierarchies; however, to support organizing your EDA, you can use topic hierarchies if you specify a character to act as a delimiter to represent level divisions in your Kafka topics.